immysoun/5-bit-language/README.md

 0 0000 = all fingers are absent, value: null (a fist) 1 1111 = all fingers are present, value: null (high five)

+the values given to the alphabet are binary for 1 through 26.

 alphabet (right hand):
 a =	0 0001
 b =	0 0010